Tuesday, 22 April 2014

 Ogres in the Chop Shop: Doppelsoldner WIP

 The Doppelsoldner waiting for me to drill out the barrels of the secondary batteries.
-The Pan European designs are in someways much more convincing designs for a large cybertank i.e: they have turrets.
+The Pan European designs are in someways more plausible designs for a large cybertank i.e: they have turrets.
 However, they don't have that iconic look of the Mark 5.

-I magnetised the turret too.
+I magnetized the turret too.
 The turret bustles hit the body fairing, so I had to gently file them, and cut into the fairing to allow the turret to rotate fully.

 No comments: